Estimated read time: Less than a minute

 LOS ALTOS HILLS, Calif.
 (AP) — Former President Barack Obama is warning Democrats against adopting “purity tests” in the presidential primary and alienating voters needed to defeat President Donald Trump in the general election.

-Obama spoke to about 100 donors during a question-and-answer session with Democratic National Committee Chairman Tom Perez in Los Altos Hills, California.
-The event came a day after the fifth Democratic presidential primary in Atlanta and as the 17-person field continues to expand, with the expected entry of former New York City Mayor Michael Bloomberg in the coming days.
+Obama spoke Thursday before about 100 donors during a question-and-answer session with Democratic National Committee Chairman Tom Perez in Los Altos Hills, California.
+The event came a day after the fifth Democratic presidential primary, which featuring 10 candidates.

 Obama urged Democrats to “chill out,” saying, “The truth of the matter is that every candidate on that stage believes we should provide” better health care and education and address climate change.

-The fundraiser Thursday was held at the home of Karla Jurvetson, a prominent Democratic donor and Silicon Valley philanthropist.
-The event raised more than $3 million for the Democratic National Committee, according to a senior party official.
+The event was held at the home of Karla Jurvetson, a Silicon Valley philanthropist.
+A senior party official said the event was expected to raise more than $3 million for the DNC.